-Snowcapped mountains, misty fjords and enchanted forests that’s what always comes back to me when I think of my time spent in New Zealand.
+Snowcapped mountains, misty fjords, and enchanted forests.
+Those are the pictures that always come back to me when I think of my time spent in New Zealand.

 Who is this New Zealand travel itinerary for?

 This itinerary is for someone who only has one week and wants to get a good taste of what New Zealand has got to offer.
-I can guarantee you that after following this plan you will get to see the best towns and most beautiful National Parks on the South Island.
+By following this road trip plan you will get to see the best towns and most beautiful National Parks on the South Island.
 An absolute highlight.

-First and foremost though, don’t expect to see everything.
-If you only have one week stick to the South Island.
+With that said, don’t expect to see everything.
+If you only have one week, stick to the South Island!
 That’s the best advice I can give you after spending over a year in this country.

-Sure there are spots on the North Island every photographer should visit, but the South Island is way more beautiful landscape wise, and it has a lot more to offer!
+Sure there are beautiful spots on the North Island, but the South Island is way more exciting landscape-wise, and it has a lot more to offer!

-This is a self drive itinerary and for that you will need a car.
-Check for best car rental deals with Discover Cars.
-It will give you drop off option at a different airport than pick up and it will compare prices for the best companies in New Zealand.
+This is a self-drive itinerary and for that, you will need a car.
+Check for the best car rental deals with Discover Cars.
+It will give you a drop-off option at a different airport than pick up and it will compare prices for the best companies in New Zealand.

 Don’t worry about dropping the car off at a different location.
 Companies in New Zealand are really well accustomed to it.

 If a real road trip is on your mind then you should rent a campervan!
-The great side to travelling in a motorhome or a small camper is that it will save you a lot on accommodation and make your time more flexible.
+The great side to traveling in a motorhome or a small camper is that it will save you a lot on accommodation.
+This particularly applied to group or family travel.

-If you want to compare prices of different motorhome rental companies in New Zealand check Motorhome Republic for best deals!
+If you want to compare the prices of different motorhome rental companies in New Zealand check Motorhome Republic for the best deals!

 Got more than a week?
 Consider these New Zealand road trip plans!

-- A two week route on the South Island designed for mountain lovers
+- A two-week route on the South Island designed for hikers and photographers

 The map below will guide you around the South Island!
 Click on the button in the top left corner to discover the different layers on the map showcasing points of interest around the South Island.
 Switch them on and off to adjust the map view to your liking.